 During the 2004-05 season, Grace was hired as a business teacher and head coach at South Mountain High School in Phoenix, Ariz., where he guided the Jaguars to a 5A Division II state championship in his second year, compiling a 29-4 overall record.

 Grace was honored as the 2005-06 ArizonaVarsity.com and Arizona Informant 5A Coach of theYear after turning around a struggling program that had won four games the season before he arrived.
 Several players from his program moved on to play college basketball.
 Several coaches he mentored during that time became high school head basketball coaches, including two who advanced their teams to high school state titles.

 Prior to becoming a head coach, Grace volunteered for several years as a high school and club coach while stationed at Luke Air Force Base in Phoenix.
 He began working in the high school ranks at Phoenix Trevor Browne as an assistant coach.
 That team advanced to the state semifinals in 2003 and was ranked among the top 40 schools, nationally, by The Sporting News before the 2003-04 season.

 Grace began coaching basketball with Boo Williams’ AAU program in Hampton, Virginia.
 He also co-founded the Arizona Magic AAU program.
 His top team finished eighth out of 337 programs in the Reebok Big Time Classic in Las Vegas, Nev., which was the best finish in the history of any AAU team from Arizona.

-Grace grew up in Aberdeen, Md., and earned a bachelor's of science degree in management and human resources from Park University and degrees in logistics and social services from the Air Force.
-He and his wife, Crystal, have six children - five grown children Troy, Terrell, Tierra, David II, and Aubrey, as well as Andre who is a high school senior.
+Grace grew up in Aberdeen, Md., and earned a bachelor’s of science degree in management and human resources from Park University and degrees in logistics and social services from the Air Force.
+He and his wife, Crystal, have six grown children – Troy, Terrell, Tierra, David II, Aubrey and Andre.
 His father, Gerald, was a high school basketball referee in Maryland for 35 years.